 - Dry bag for any boat tours

-- Daypack (super handy when you want to bring water, snacks, camera, etc. biking/hiking/kayaking) – this is my review of the one I used
+- Daypack (super handy when you want to bring water, snacks, camera, etc. biking/hiking/kayaking)

 - Sunscreen, lip sunblock and hat (do not underestimate the strength of the sun here, regardless of the season)